-The kitchen for most people, especially moms, is the single most place they spend the majority of their time in their homes.
+The kitchen for most people is the single most place they spend the majority of their time in their homes.
 It is a place where friends and family members gather, and the place where you do endless dishes and prepare loving meals.
 Because of these reasons, having a functioning kitchen that inspires good feelings is important to most homeowners.
 A dull or dingy kitchen, that you cringe being in for more than 15 minutes at a time, is not likely to inspire culinary creativity.
-If you have an out-of-date kitchen and you would like nothing more than to rip it all out, but don't have the budget to do so, I have few easy and cost effective tips that might help.
+If you have an out-of-date kitchen, adding a cooktop is a great way to give a modern look to your kitchen.
+I have few easy and cost effective tips that might help.
 Here is how to give your kitchen a facelift on a budget.

 Refresh the Kitchen With Painting and Refinishing